nibscbioinformatics/nf-core-conva/docs/usage.md

 # nf-core/conva: Usage

+## Introduction

+To run this pipeline, you will need three files: samplesheet.csv, fasta file and annotation file.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.